-We currently retain all commercial rights for our EPI-series drug portfolio.
-We intend to evaluate potential collaborations that could enhance the value of our prostate cancer program and allow us to leverage the expertise of strategic collaborators.
-We also intend to explore collaborations in order to develop applications of our product candidate outside prostate cancer.
+The Company currently retains all commercial rights for its EPI-series drug portfolio.
+The Company intends to evaluate potential collaborations that could enhance the value of its prostate cancer program and allow us to leverage the expertise of strategic collaborators.
+The Company also intends to explore collaborations in order to develop applications of its product candidate outside prostate cancer.